+Measuring the success of a BBS program comes down to three core metrics: employee participation rates, leading behavioral indicators, and the utilization of observation data to drive corrective action.
 In this blog series, we are exploring how to measure the success of a BBS program.
-We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look on how to manage an effective Behavior Based Safety management program.
+We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look at how to manage an effective Behavior Based Safety management program.

 Behavior Based Safety Is only as Effective if you have Participation